teemuniskanen/docs/docs/api/fhir/resources.md

 ## Resources for general CDS

-At the moment, EBMeDS best supports questionnaire-based decision support in FHIR, using the resources described above.
+At the moment, EBMEDS best supports questionnaire-based decision support in FHIR, using the resources described above.
 For a full-blown CDS service, a large range of other clinical data about a person can and should be included.
 The resources for describing these is in a very experimental stage, and the profiles will probably change once real-world use is initiated.
 The documentation is therefore still mostly in the profiles themselves:

 * [CDSImmunization](https://simplifier.net/DuodecimCDS/CDSImmunization)
 * [CDSMedicationStatement](https://simplifier.net/DuodecimCDS/CDSMedicationStatement)